What will Active Transport Strategy achieve?

-The development of the draft Strategy has been based on significant community consultation.
+The development of the Strategy has been based on significant community consultation.
 An Issues and Opportunities Paper was prepared, which outlined key issues and opportunities relating to Active transport that were identified from existing Council documents and other sources.

 • Key stakeholder meetings

 • An online community survey of walking and cycling participation.

 • Distribution of a hard copy survey at 15 different “community hub” locations across the municipality.